-For your new branding to work, it’s essential you first articulate the message you’re trying to convey.
+For your new branding to work on your redesigned website, it’s essential you first articulate the message you’re trying to convey and infuse it into:

 - All of your brand’s messaging pillars: (mission, values, purpose, positioning, look and feel)

-The purpose of a style guide when you’re assessing how to redesign a website is to ensure the message you want to convey matches that with what’s being said.
-It provides your content and visuals a set-criteria to follow, so when viewers see your logo or think of your company, they immediately connect it to your brand.
+The purpose of a style guide when you’re assessing how to redesign a website is to ensure consistency across your website and help your brand’s message continue through the design.
+It provides your content and visuals with a set of criteria to follow, so when viewers see your logo or think of your company, they immediately connect it to your brand.